johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Symantec.md

 You can enable the Symantec DLP Connector using Group Policy:

-1. Install the Microsoft Edge administrative template, see https://learn.microsoft.com/en-us/DeployEdge/configure-microsoft-edge
+1. Install the Microsoft Edge administrative template, [see this link.](/DeployEdge/configure-microsoft-edge)
 2. Configure any combination of the following 3 settings depending on which user actions you want to be scanned by Symantec's DLP agent
    - **Paste**: `Administrative Templates > Microsoft Edge > Configuration policy for bulk data entry for Microsoft Edge for Business Data Loss Prevention Connectors`
    - **Upload**: `Administrative Templates > Microsoft Edge > Configuration policy for files attached for Microsoft Edge for Business Data Loss Prevention Connectors`